 There are a number of Sunsuper options that give exposure to a diversified range of asset classes, including both public market and unlisted investments.
 In fact, Sunsuper offers members a range of 20 investment options to allow you to tailor your investments to your needs.

-If you want more information or advice to decide which investment option or group of options best meets your needs, our financial advisers are here to help.
-Please give Sunsuper a call on 13 11 84.
+If you want more information or advice to decide which investment option or group of options best meets your needs, speak with your financial adviser or get some advice through Sunsuper.
+Our financial advisers at Sunsuper are here to help, and you can give us a call on 13 11 84.

 Past performance is not a reliable indication of future performance.
 Sunsuper employees provide advice as representatives of Sunsuper Financial Services Pty Ltd (ABN 50 087 154 818 AFSL No. 227867) (SFS), wholly owned by the Sunsuper Superannuation Fund.